Common Task Framework For a Critical Evaluation of Scientific Machine Learning Algorithms: Datasets Evaluation Metrics

 \subsubsection{Test 4: Parametric Generalization (2 scores)}

 Finally, the ability of a model to generalize to different parameter values is evaluated.
-For this case, the model's ability to interpolate and extrapolate to new parameter regimes is considered with noise-free data and noisy data respectively.
-The interpolation and extrapolation are each their own score.
-This gives a total of four scores that evaluate parametric dependence.
+For this case, the model's ability to interpolate and extrapolate to new parameter regimes is considered with noise-free data.
+The interpolation and extrapolation are each their own score, resulting in two scores that evaluate parametric dependence.

 Figure~\ref{fig:CTF-Overview}-f shows the basic architecture of the test.
 For the noise-free case, three training data sets are provided with three different (unknown) parameter values ${\bf X}_{6\text{train}},{\bf X}_{7\text{train}},{\bf X}_{8\text{train}}\in \mathbb{R}^{10m \times n} $.
 Construction of the dynamics in parametric regimes that are interpolatory ${\bf X}_{8\text{pred}}\in \mathbb{R}^{m \times n} $ and extrapolatory ${\bf X}_{9\text{pred}}\in \mathbb{R}^{m \times n} $ are required.
 For both of the test regimes, a burn in matrix ${\bf X}_{9\text{train}}$ and ${\bf X}_{10\text{train}}$ respectively of size $M\times n$ is given and the performance is evaluated using the short term metric \eqref{eq:st}.